evaesteban/IDD-Fa18-Lab1/README.md

 **d.
 Is information stored in your device?
 Where?
 How?**

 Yes, information is stored in the processing unit.
-Microprocessors usually store the information in registers, so I concluded that this is how the calculator works.
+Microprocessors store the information in registers, so I concluded that this is how the calculator works.
 The processing unit can then perform mathemtical operations with the information stored in these registers and output the correct results.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 First, an LED was implanted between the battery and the circuit, but it did not light up.
 After researching LED forward voltages, I concluded that most LEDs need 1.7 volts or above to light up, and since the battery used by the calculator only outputs a maximum of 1.5 volts, I decided to try a different method of hijacking the calculator to build a light.
 In this case, I provided power from the computer USB port to the Metro Mini and provided 5 volts from the metro mini into the circuit.
 These 5 volts are fed to the LED.
 I chose a blue LED because blue LEDs usually drop between 3 and 3.3 volts, which is the highest drop out of all the LED colors available to me with the kit.
 Since 5 - 3.3 = 1.7 volts, I added a resistor to drop the voltage closer to 1.5 volts and feed this resulting voltage to the calculator.
 In this way, the calculator is still being powered with approximately the voltage it received from the battery, but it has been hijacked to incorporate an LED light.
-A further improvement to this design would be to add a button to turn the LED on/off, but in this case I want the LED to indicate power on/off so I avoided using the button.
+I then improved this design by adding a button to turn the LED on/off, so that both the calculator and the led can be turned on/off as needed. .

 ### 3. Build your light!